AIHubCentral/docs/assets/RVC/Resources/Vocal Isolation.md

 ### Troubleshooting :icon-tools:
 ***
-==- *UVR extracted too little/too much.*
-###### ‎
-- Modify the `Aggression Setting` value on the right.
-- This determines the depth of the extraction.
-Only the VR method has it.
-- A higher value will deepen the extraction, and a lower one will soften it.
-- Each audio is different, so you'll have to test the ideal value.
-===

-==- *I can't remove some of the backing vocals.*
-- Run the audio through MDX23C or DeNoise.
-Modify the Aggression Setting if necessary.
-===

-==- *I get a red error message.*
-- This is normal.
-Try repeating your action.
-- If it persists, reload the Gradio page.
-===

 ==- *Cannot connect to GPU backend.*
 ###### ‎
 - You have exhausted the <u>[GPU runtime](https://docs.ai-hub.wtf/rvc/extra/glossary/#google-colab)</u> of Colab.